benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 Many writers borrow ideas from other familiar genres, as this one does.
 If you do this you must try hard to make the narrative and the characters your own and avoid repeating familiar plot lines or basing your character too heavily on one that is very familiar to your reader, such as Sherlock Holmes.

-  62
+Page 62

 ---

-63
+63 Page

-[Handwritten vocabulary words in box:]
+Student response in the box:
 Cardboard
 pirate ship